Where Stress Gets Stuck in the Body—And How to Release It

 In the below video, we share a few ways to help release and move accumulated stress and blocked energy from the jaw, neck, and face:

-2. Shoulders & Chest
+2. Releasing Tension in the Shoulders & Chest

 The old saying, “having the weight of the world on your shoulders,” is apt here.
 When life gets hectic, physical tension and emotional irritability are often stored in the shoulder area: Our shoulders start rounding forward or lifting toward the ears, the head starts jutting forward, and we develop a compressed, defeated posture.